Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [sentiment analysis][sentiment_analysis].

 ### Extract Key Phrases
-Run a model to identify a collection of significant phrases found in the passed-in input text or batch of input text documents.
+Run a model to identify a collection of significant phrases found in the passed-in document or batch of documents.

 ```C# Snippet:ExtractKeyPhrases
 string input = "My cat might need to see a veterinarian.";